Master of Arts in Clinical Counseling

 MACC is a -accredited program for adult students committed to upholding the highest standards in professional mental health and addictions counseling.
 The MACC program prepares students to address complicated issues of social justice and healthy functioning with an approach that combines theory, technique and hands-on practical experiences.
 Methods of instruction include lecture, skill demonstrations, role plays, small group interactions and discussions.
 Most courses are delivered on-site with a few online and blended course offerings.

-Alvernia offers two Master of Arts in Clinical Counseling degree tracks based upon a student's previous coursework:
+Alvernia offers three Master of Arts in Clinical Counseling degree tracks based upon a student's previous coursework:

 • The six-year Psych-MACC Bridge Program is designed for students who wish to receive a Bachelor of Arts in Psychology followed by a Master of Arts in Clinical Counseling.